Marcus Semien Player Props: Rangers vs. Orioles

 - Semien hit .248 with 31 doubles, five triples, 26 home runs and 53 walks.

-- Semien drove in a run in 54 games last season out of 161 (33.5%), including multiple RBIs in 9.3% of those games (15 times) and three or more RBIs on nine occasions..
+- Semien picked up an RBI in 54 games last year out of 161 (33.5%), including multiple RBIs in 9.3% of those games (15 times) and three or more RBIs on nine occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.